Paula M. Carbone

 Bio

-Before coming to USC Rossier, Dr. Carbone was a high school English teacher in Los Angeles where she encountered firsthand the significant number of underrepresented students recycled through remediation, effectively constraining their access to rigorous, consistent experiences with authentic learning that resonated.
+Before coming to USC Rossier, Dr. Carbone was a high school English teacher in Los Angeles where she encountered firsthand the significant number of underrepresented students recycled through remediation, effectively constraining their access to rigorous, consistent experiences with authentic, relevant learning.
 This experience continues to guide her work.
 She received her PhD in Education from the University of California, Los Angeles, her MEd from the University of California, Los Angeles and a BFA in Theater Education and Language Arts from Boston University, College of Fine Arts.

 Awards and Grants